operator-framework/operator-sdk/doc/ansible/user-guide.md

 #### Options
 **Role**
 Specifying a `role` option in `watches.yaml` will configure the operator to use this specified path when launching `ansible-runner` with an Ansible Role.
-This is the default.
+By default, the `new` command will fill in an absolute path to where your role should go.
 ```yaml
 ---
 - version: v1alpha1